DanielWillett/unturned-asset-file-vscode/Docs/format/dynamic-values.md

 "DefaultValue": "=ATAND(@Spread_Hip)"
 ```

-## Bang-Refs
+## Data-Refs
-A 'Bang-Ref' is used to represent special hard-coded properties that can be useful in certain situations.
+A 'Data-Ref' is used to represent special hard-coded properties that can be useful in certain situations.

-They can be prefixed with an `#` character to indicate a bang-ref.
+They can be prefixed with an `#` character to indicate a Data-Ref.

-See [Bang-Refs](./bang-refs.md) for more information.
+See [Data-Refs](./data-refs.md) for more information.

 ```json
 {